 - Relationship building and time spent with the kids individually helps lots of situations

-- Time practicing rule following or situational examples is also a great way to remind everyone of the rules
+- Time spent practicing rule-following or situational examples is also a great way to remind everyone of the rules

 2. Set routines so kids know what to expect